“Free” Trial Offers

 Here are a few tips to help you spot deceptive free trial offers and avoid unwanted costs.

 - Understand the Terms and Conditions

 Find and read the terms and conditions for the offer.
-California law requires companies who automatically renew subscriptions or purchasing agreements to present the terms of the agreement clearly and conspicuously before the consumer subscribes to the offer, and also to obtain affirmative consent from the consumer.
+California law requires companies to clearly explain and get your approval before signing you up for something that automatically renews.
 If you can’t find the terms of the agreement, don’t sign up.
-Legitimate companies will not hide these terms from you.
+Honest companies will not hide these terms from you.